mikiyam/nopasanada/_posts/2020-05-13-differences.md

 ---

-Working with culturally different members, they celebrate their differences.
+Working with culturally different members, the staff at Africa Center celebrates their differences.
 Innocent suggests that conflicts are learning opportunities.

 <!--more-->